Portland Water Quality at a Glance

 Current Treatment Approach

-- Continuous Monitoring: State-of-the-art real-time water quality monitoring throughout the treatment process and distribution system, with automated alerts for any variations from established parameters.
+- Continuous Monitoring: Real-time water quality monitoring throughout the treatment process and distribution system, with automated alerts for any variation from established parameters and monthly on-site watershed inspections by Water Quality staff.

 Secondary Water Source